 A number of current and former players have received assistance from the ITF/GSDF including: Li Na (CHN), Gustavo Kuerten (BRA), Nicolas Massu (CHI), Nicolas Lapentti (ECU), Leander Paes and Mahesh Bhupathi (IND), Eleni Daniilidou (GRE), Paradorn Srichaphan (THA), Cara Black (ZIM), Jarkko Nieminen (FIN), Marcos Baghdatis (CYP), Kateryna Bondarenko (UKR), Victoria Azarenka (BLR), and Ricardas Berankis (LTU).

 The programme is funded by the ITF and the Grand Slam® nations (via the Grand Slam® Development Fund).
 In recent years the total annual investment in Development Programme activities has risen to over US$4 million, with over half of this being provided by the ITF and the balance coming from the Grand Slam nations.
-This has brought the total funding to date since 1986 (when the Grand Slam Development Fund first began) to in excess of US$79 million.
-In addition, Olympic Solidarity (OS) has provided more than US$350,000 for development projects.
+This has brought the total funding to date since 1986 (when the Grand Slam Development Fund first began) to in excess of US$87 million.
+In addition, Olympic Solidarity (OS) provides more than US$300,000 for development projects each year.

 The Development Advisers Group comprises of ITF Board Members and advises the ITF on matters related to tennis development.
 Every two years, a new Development Advisers Group is appointed by the Committee of Management.
 The Group for the period 2013 - 2015 is as follows: